abumatran/pat/README.md

 ## Resources

-To be able to rank the (paradigm, lemma) candidates for a OOV we need corpus frequency information.
+To be able to rank the (paradigm, lemma) candidates for an OOV, we need corpus frequency information.
 This information can be obtained through various sources.
-If you do not have a frequency list like the [Italian example file](Resources/Wikipedia/ranking.ita), you can find instructions on how to obtain one from a Wikipedia dump on [Resources/Wikipedia/](Resources/Wikipedia/).
+If you do not have a frequency list like the Italian example file available from [Resources/Wikipedia/ranking.ita](Resources/Wikipedia/ranking.ita), you can find instructions on how to obtain one from a Wikipedia dump on [Resources/Wikipedia/](Resources/Wikipedia/).

 ## BuildDataset